Technical

 This powerful each option is available on the following tools:

-Note that all advanced queries within a report use different syntax than queries all other examples in this list.
-Report queries use the advanced Crystal syntax.
+Note that all advanced queries within a report use different syntax than all other query examples in this list.
+Report queries use the advanced Crystal Reports syntax.
+Review Printing a Report for more information on the report prompt dialog.

 2. Lookup lists such as customer, vendor, product, worker, and other lists: Select the Find function within any list and then click on the Advanced option within the Find window:

-The task dialog also has query options but the setup methods are different than the Set Query dialog.
-Review [Labor] Tasks > Customizing Task Views > Creating Queries for details on creating task queries within the task module.
-The set query option consists of multiple levels:
+The Task dialog also has query options, but the setup methods are different than the standard Set Query dialog.
+Review Creating Task Queries for details on creating task queries within the task module.

 Use the Set Query